1. What is a cookie?

 The majority of web browsers automatically enable cookies as a default setting.
-Please note that by deleting our cookies or disabling future cookies it may affect your use of Talking Point, as the software may not know if you have already read a discussion and your browser may not remember any settings or preferences you have made.
+Please note that by deleting our cookies or disabling future cookies it may affect your use of Dementia Talking Point, as the software may not know if you have already read a discussion and your browser may not remember any settings or preferences you have made.

 If you want to delete any cookies already on your computer, you'll need to locate the file or directory that your computer stores them in – this how to delete cookies information should help.
 We have included information on deleting or controlling cookies for the following browsers: